 - In Magi – Labyrinth of Magic it's hinted that the real reason Morgiana sticks with Alibaba, even though she's not necessarily obligated to do so, it's because of her feelings for him.

-- A manga series recently out in America, Dance in the Vampire Bund.
-Mina Tepes, descendant of Dracula and ruler of all vampires, apparently enlists Akira Regendorf of the Earth Clan (a family of werewolves) as her personal bodyguard because she loves him and the rest of the vampire covenant wouldn't approve of such a relationship.
-The only one who doesn't seem to realize this is Akira.
-It turns out that even he knows but thinks he is unworthy and monsterous (never mind his crush is an ancient vampire queen).
-He was technically claimed as her personal servant before birth; her finding him to be an adorable infant and a nice little boy probably influenced just where he ended up.
+- Dance in the Vampire Bund has Mina Tepes, descendant of Dracula and ruler of all vampires, apparently enlisting Akira Regendorf of the Earth Clan (a family of werewolves) as her personal bodyguard because she loves him and the rest of the vampire covenant wouldn't approve of such a relationship.
+It turns out that even he knows but thinks he is unworthy and monstrous (never mind his crush is an ancient vampire queen).

 - The anime has both Louise and Saito ineffectually use this excuse because of the 'familiar/master' thing.